Illogical, Jim

 D’oh?

-Finally, Mr Spock would have a field day with the following set of conflicting messages encountered when trying to get my office PC’s speaker to bleep:
+Finally, this following set of conflicting messages encountered when trying to get my office PC’s speaker to bleep:

 Let’s recap.
 I don’t need a speaker driver and one is not loaded but I can uninstall the non-existent driver anyhow, as well as install a replacement to the one that is already installed but apparently isn’t?
 It is clarity of vision like this that keeps the well-oiled machine of Windows running so smoothly.